-NURS 3106.
-Health Assessment.
-This course will build on assessment skills acquired in the ASN and practice setting.
-Current skill levels will be enhanced through didactic instruction for clients across the life span.
+NURS PLE 3397.
+Health Assessment Practice Learning Experience.
+This practice learning experience enhances assessment skills for clients across the life span.
 The interview process will be explored, emphasizing the health history.
-A cultural approach will be included.
 The clinical hours will allow the practice of new assessment techniques and offer opportunities to develop interview skills.
-2-2-3
+0-6-3